-Best Ad Blockers for Chrome Android Central 2020
+Best Ad Blockers for Chrome 2022

-Deeply hidden in your Chrome settings are tools for blocking pop-ups, but because of how Chrome and other web browsers are programmed to earn money, there are still a lot of types of ads that display.
+Deeply hidden in your Chrome settings are tools for blocking pop-ups, but because of how Chrome and other web browsers are programmed to earn money, there are still many types of ads that display.
 Cybercriminals cleverly disguised phishing schemes, adware, or malicious downloads as legitimate ads, so the best and easiest way to protect yourself is with an ad blocker.
 Here are some of our favorites.

 AdBlocker Ultimate stops every kind of ad.
 It doesn't have a whitelist, so there is no way to make an exception for an ad or pop-up to get through.
 This is a good way to protect yourself from phishing schemes that tend to look like legitimate ads and stop malicious downloads that sometimes hide in enticing ads.